 Phospho-regulation of ATOH1 Is Required for Plasticity of Secretory Progenitors and Tissue Regeneration.

 The intestinal epithelium is largely maintained by self-renewing stem cells but with apparently committed progenitors also contributing, particularly following tissue damage.
-However, the mechanism of, and requirement for, progenitor plasticity in mediating pathological response remains unknown.
-Here we show that phosphorylation of the transcription factor ATOH1 is required both for the contribution of secretory progenitors to the stem cell pool and for a robust regenerative response.
-By lineage tracing Atoh1+ cells (Atoh1(WT)CreERT2 mice) give rise to multilineage intestinal clones both in the steady state and after tissue damage.
-In a phosphomutant, Atoh1(9S/T-A)CreERT2 line, preventing phosphorylation of ATOH1 protein acts to promote secretory differentiation and inhibit the contribution of progenitors to self-renewal.
-Following chemical colitis Atoh1+ cells of Atoh1(9S/T-A)CreERT2 mice have reduced clonogenicity that impacts overall regeneration.
-Progenitor plasticity maintains robust self-renewal in the intestinal epithelium and the balance between stem and progenitor fate is directly co-ordinated by ATOH1 multisite phosphorylation.
+However, the mechanism of, and requirement for, progenitor plasticity in mediating pathological response remain unknown.
+Here we show that phosphorylation of the transcription factor Atoh1 is required for both the contribution of secretory progenitors to the stem cell pool and for a robust regenerative response.
+As confirmed by lineage tracing, Atoh1+ cells (Atoh1(WT)CreERT2 mice) give rise to multilineage intestinal clones both in the steady state and after tissue damage.
+In a phosphomutant Atoh1(9S/T-A)CreERT2 line, preventing phosphorylation of ATOH1 protein acts to promote secretory differentiation and inhibit the contribution of progenitors to self-renewal.
+Following chemical colitis, Atoh1+ cells of Atoh1(9S/T-A)CreERT2 mice have reduced clonogenicity that affects overall regeneration.
+Progenitor plasticity maintains robust self-renewal in the intestinal epithelium, and the balance between stem and progenitor fate is directly coordinated by ATOH1 multisite phosphorylation.

 Rosetrees Trust (A790)

 Medical Research Council (MC_PC_12009)